Bala432/order-matching-engine/README.md

 # Order Matching Engine (C++)

-A deterministic **order matching engine** implemented in modern C++, supporting core exchange-style order types and validated using a **trace–replay correctness harness**.
+A deterministic **order matching engine** implemented in modern C++, supporting core exchange-style order types and validated using a **deterministic trace–replay correctness harness**.

 This project focuses on **correct matching semantics, determinism, and clean system design**, rather than exchange-specific networking or kernel-bypass optimizations.